-During FY 2009, the Washington DC EMA experienced a dramatic increase in the waiting list.
+Priority #1: Decrease the current waiting list for TBRA and Supportive Housing During FY2010, the Washington DC EMA experienced a dramatic increase in the waiting list.
 Several factors contributed to this increase.

-• In 2009 the unemployment rate in the District of Columbia rose from 7.1% in October 2008 to 11.4% in September 2009 (DC Dept. of Employment Services, Oct.
-21, 2009,
+• In 2010 the unemployment rate in the District of Columbia rose from 7.1% in October 2009 to 11.4% in September 2010 (DC Dept. of Employment Services, Oct.
+21, 2010, http://newsroom.dc.gov/show.aspx/agency/does/section/2/release/18391).
+The result of this unexpected downtown in economy and increased unemployment rate was an increase in demand on all HOPWA funded housing assistance programs.